-The three primary types of testing that are performed to ensure product safety include:
+The primary types of testing that are performed to ensure product safety include:

 All food product testing results are written into a process control letter, which is required documentation to show proof of testing with the South Carolina Department of Agriculture.
 Nutritional analysis can also be performed on your product if you wish to have a nutrition facts panel on your label, however, this is not a requirement unless you are producing over 100,000 units per year or have over 100 employees.

 Some baked goods and other food products may require testing (pH and/or water activity) to determine if the product is a potentially hazardous food.
 Foods that are classified as potentially hazardous foods require refrigeration.

 Food products that have "gluten-free" claims on their label should have a gluten test done to ensure that the gluten levels in the product are below the gluten-free level of 20 parts per million.

 Please note that our Product Testing Laboratory is closed during most of December and also for Spring and Fall Break, according to Clemson University's schedule.

 If you have any questions about product testing please contact Adair Hoover at firstname.lastname@example.org.